n8n-io/n8n-docs/docs/doc2/export/infor-ion.md

 ---

 ####
-Export to Infor Document Management with publishing the document values in a seperate BOD
+Export to Infor Document Management by publishing the document values in a seperate BOD

 Step by Step guide how to export documents to Infor Document Management (IDM) with publishing the values in a seperate Sync.CaptureDocument BOD.